bpda-research-division/neighborhood-change/ABOUT.md

 Any rows in the tabular data with blank data values for one or more years will result in the corresponding geographic areas being shaded in gray on the map across all years in a given topic, and those areas won't be able to be map-selected for custom aggregation.
 Handling blank values in this way is useful for displaying census geographies with little to no population, and ensures that the bar and line charts won't look buggy due to selected areas having null data values.
 Any non-blank data from other years for these geographies will still be included in the place-wide totals that are displayed on the line and bar charts when no areas are selected on the map.

-If years of missing data for particular areas are excluded entirely from the tabular data (instead of leaving in rows with blank values), those areas will be shaded normally for years with data, they will still be selectable, and the shapes will simply disappear when moving the time slider over the years without data, as demonstrated below:
+If years of missing data for particular areas are excluded entirely from the tabular data (instead of leaving in rows with blank cell values), those areas will be shaded normally for years with data, they will still be selectable, and the shapes will simply disappear when moving the time slider over the years without data, as demonstrated below:

 ![screenshot of pseudocode version of the tool](img/gapyear_demo.gif)

 If an individual area with no rows for one or more years is selected, data for the non-missing years will still be plotted on the bar and line charts, but any excluded years will be blank on the bar chart and not have markers on the line chart.

 ## Configuring topics and defining indicators

 The configuration of each variable is defined by a set of _**parameters**_ within `APP_CONFIG`, including parameters for entire topics as well as parameters for specific indicators within topics.

-As illustrated in the [basic configuration](#basic-configuration-of-the-neighborhood-change-explorer) section of this document, each geograhpic unit declared in APP_CONFIG should have a list() of topics.
+As illustrated in the [basic configuration](#basic-configuration-of-the-neighborhood-change-explorer) section of this document, each geographic unit declared in APP_CONFIG should have a list() of topics.
 Each topic is itself composed of a list() of topic parameters, as illustrated below.
 One of those topic parameters is summary_indicators, which is where each indicator is defined by its list() of indicator parameters.

 ```
 "topic A" = list(